haxsaw/hikaru/devdoc/README.rst

     if you use a different Kubernetes system or have other requirements.

-Integration tests are also run from within the ``tests`` subdirectory, but live in the ``e2e`` directory below that; this is so that unit tests can be run indpependently of a Kubernetes installation.
+Integration tests are also run from within the ``tests`` subdirectory, but live in the ``e2e`` directory below that; this is so that unit tests can be run independently of a Kubernetes installation.

 To run the integration tests, run the following from with ``tests``: